Innovations in the Surgical Treatment of Refractory EpilepsyPublished: Jan 25, 2021

 In addition to their clinical expertise, TGH experts are also top thought leaders in their fields, performing cutting-edge research and writing the articles and textbooks from which other epileptologists and neurosurgeons learn and refine their crafts.
 Tampa General is accredited by the National Association of Epilepsy Centers (NAEC) as a Level 4 epilepsy center, and the number of epilepsy surgeries it performs annually places it among the busiest epilepsy centers in the Southeast.

-“This technology, our world class specialists and our integrated team approach is at the forefront of epilepsy surgery, and offers patients excellent outcomes and a rapid recovery,” says Dr. Clifton L. Gooch, MD, Medical Director of the TGH Neuroscience Service line and Chair of the University of South Florida’s Department of Neurology.
+“This technology, our world-class specialists and our integrated team approach is at the forefront of epilepsy surgery, and offers patients excellent outcomes and a rapid recovery,” said Dr. Clifton L. Gooch, medical director of Neurology & Neurosurgery, TGH Neuroscience Institute, vice president of Clinical & Translational Research, Tampa General Hospital and chair of the University of South Florida’s Department of Neurology.

 “More importantly, these treatments are life-changing, and in some cases can actually provide a permanent cure.
 Many of our patients tell amazing stories of recovery from total disability to normal lives.
 For us, that is really what counts, and what makes this work so incredibly rewarding.”